mfocko/blog/blog/aoc-2022/03-week-3.md

 other cube.
 Simple, and with a `BTreeSet` relatively efficient way to do it.

-However the second part lets you on a secret that there may be some surface area from the „inside“ too and you want to know only the one from the outside of the obsidian.
+However the second part lets you on a secret that there may be some surface area from the “inside” too and you want to know only the one from the outside of the obsidian.
 I have seen some solutions later, but if you check your data, you might notice that the bounding box of all the cubes isn't that big at all.
 Therefore I chose to pre-construct the box beforehand, fill in the cubes and then just run a